 The truth is small talk is no small matter.

-5 Practical Ways to Up Your Small Talk Game
+5 Practical Ways to Up Your Remote Small Talk Game

 In our Asking for a Friend Live series this week, Karin interviewed connection experts Scott Friedman and Debra Fine about building connection and celebration—and of course, the importance of small talk in the mix.

 A few tips (watch the video below for more):

 1. Use prompts to invite a deeper conversation.